72 Sold Lawsuit: Latest Updates, Claims & What Sellers Should Know

 What is the 72 Sold lawsuit about?

 The 72 Sold centers on claims of deceptive advertising and business practices.
-Plaintiffs argue that 72 Sold misrepresented their home-selling program’s profitability and speed, leading to some sellers’ financial losses.
+Plaintiffs argue that 72 Sold misrepresented the profitability and speed of their home-selling program, leading to financial losses for some sellers.
 The lawsuit examines whether 72 Sold’s advertising complied with real estate regulations and consumer protection laws.

 Who filed the lawsuit against 72 Sold?